sebastinas/drt-tools/assorted-debian-utils/README.md

 This crate consists of the following modules:
 * `architectures`: Helpers to handle Debian architectures
+* `buildinfo`: Helpers to handle `.buildinfo` files
 * `excuses`: Helpers to handle `excuses.yaml` for testing migration
 * `wb`: Helpers to generate commands for wanna-build

 ## License

-This crate is Copyright 2021 Sebastian Ramacher and licensed under the LGPL version 3.0 or later.
+This crate is Copyright 2021-2022 Sebastian Ramacher and licensed under the LGPL version 3.0 or later.